Novel Scene Arc Building

 One technique that I like to use is what is the worst thing that could happen (usually short of death, but sometimes even that is on the table)?
 What is the worst thing that could happen?
 I then look at all the options short of that worst-case scenario.
 Fix one problem but add two more, make the reader want to turn the page to see how the character will contend with those problems in subsequent scenes.

-When Using an Arc, Always Keep Characters In Character
+When Using a Scene Arc, Always Keep Characters In Character

 In each scene, be sure that your character is acting in character.
 Do not let your scene appear to manipulate your characters to make certain events occur simply to propel the plot.
 If you do that, the reader will not believe the scene or will simply see the characters as puppets rather than real human being.
 Ask yourself, “How would this character act in this situation?”
 Set up the situation, the problems, and then let the characters deal with those issues.
 Let the character determine how the scene will play out and the characters will appear to be living out a real scene.
 As the scene ends, begin the transition into the next scene and get ready to start another scene arc.
 By linking each of these scene arcs together, your story will build scene arc by scene arc, building story arc and creating a novel that your readers will not be able to put down.